JagGlo/playOmics/README.md

 a glance.
 This might be especially important when reading data from text files (e.g. for proteomics experiment).

-Next, you can explore each dataframe separately using two functions:

-- **check_data()** will return basic statistics about each numerical and non-numerical variables separately.
+Next, you can explore each dataframe separately using the **check_data()** function.It will return basic statistics about each numerical and non-numerical variables separately.
 It’s a simple way to check for suspicious variables (e.g. low number of unique positions):